OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TODO" frameborder="0" allowfullscreen></iframe>

+**Should I go with the intro below or start with the pain of building great software nowadays?!?**

 We recently shipped our [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and I thought I explore it a bit as it unlocks some really cool scenarios and benefits.

 Octopus is focused on automating DevOps and deployment processes.
 This enables us to focus on this single goal and build the best DevOps tool available  however it also means we ignore other areas of the software development process and CI/CD pipeline.
-That's why it's exciting for us to launch our
+That's why it's exciting for us to launch our official [Jira](https://atlassian.com/jira) plugin.
+Jira helps teams to plan, track, and release great software.
+Octopus is the leader in DevOps tooling and deployment automation.
+Together, they enable teams to track their work from idea to production improving visibility and tracability.

-Talk about Jira more.
-Steal my line from the video script.

 Integrating Octopus and Jira unlocks three key scenarios: